- Trump announced 100% tariffs on brand-name pharmaceutical imports effective Oct 1, with exemptions for companies building US manufacturing plants.

 The tariff announcement came alongside other trade measures, including levies on kitchen cabinets, furniture, and heavy trucks, signaling broader protectionist policies across multiple industries.

-Drugmakers have taken Trump’s tariff threats seriously, unveiling hundreds of billions of dollars of commitments to build or expand US manufacturing operations in the coming years.
+Drugmakers have taken Trump’s tariff threats seriously, unveiling over $351 billion dollars of commitments to build or expand US manufacturing operations in the coming years.

 Roche have said that its Genentech unit announced plans for a facility in Holly Springs, North Carolina last month.
 Roche has also made a $50bn pledge to invest in U.S. manufacturing and research and development.